wso2-extensions/siddhi-io-snmp/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">security.lvl</td>
-        <td style="vertical-align: top; word-wrap: break-word">Security level.
-Acceptance parameters AUTH_PRIV, AUTH_NO_PRIVE, NO_AUTH_NO_PRIVE.
-This property only uses for SNMP version 3 and do not need to provide this when using other versions v2c, v1.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The SNMP security level.
+Possible values are 'AUTH_PRIV', 'AUTH_NO_PRIVE', and 'NO_AUTH_NO_PRIVE'.
+For more information about these security levels, see [SNMP Security Model and Levels](https://www.ccexpert.us/wide-area-networks-2/snmp-security-models-and-levels.html).
+This property is required only for SNMP version 3.
+It is not applicable when using the v2c or v1 version.</td>
         <td style="vertical-align: top">AUTH_PRIVE</td>
         <td style="vertical-align: top">INT</td>
         <td style="vertical-align: top">Yes</td>